-In 1989, political unrest and inter-ethnic conflict was making life in Mauritania very difficult, so when Hamidou received an invitation from his younger brothers Sixu and Ismael to join their group Toure Kunda, although at first he hesitated, the offer seemed too good to refuse.
+In 1989, political unrest and inter-ethnic conflict was making life in Mauritania very difficult, so when Hamidou received an invitation from his younger brothers Sixu and Ismael to join their musical group Toure Kunda - although at first he hesitated - the offer seemed too good to refuse.
 He sold his house to pay for his son to come along with him.
 The rich musical life of Paris was a magical revelation to the eighteen-year-old Daby, and although his father continued to brow-beat him about his studies, music slowly became his whole life.
-He began to play little gigs in bars and college parties with rock and cover bands.
-After he finally gave up his course at Business School, despite his father's objections, and went to live in an African hostel or foyer in Paris, Daby teamed up with his cousin Omar and formed Toure Toure; the two 'Toures'.
-They began to explore the vivid common frontiers of jazz and African music.
+He began to play little gigs in bars and at college parties with rock and cover bands.
+After he finally gave up his course at Business School, despite his father's objections, and went to live in an African hostel or foyer in Paris, Daby teamed up with his cousin Omar and formed Toure Toure and they began to explore the vivid common frontiers of jazz and African music.

 It is because Daby is sure of where he comes from that he can move forward without fear.